paralleldrive/sudolang-llm-support/sudolang.sudo.md

 ## Constraints

-Constraints are a powerful feature in SudoLang that allow developers to enforce specific rules and requirements on their data and logic.
-They're used to dynamically synchronize state which must change together, or to enforce business rules that the LLM must follow when it generates information.
+Constraints are a powerful feature in SudoLang that allow developers express complex logic with simple, natural language declarations.
+Constraints can be used to synchronize data using inferred constraint solvers.

 A constraint is a condition that must always be satisfied, and the constraint solver continuously ensures that the condition is met throughout the program execution.

-Here's the syntax for adding a constraint to your program:
+Constraints don't need any special syntax (just write natural language declarations), but you can optionally include it for clarity, e.g.:

 ```SudoLang
 constraint [constraint name] {